michaeluno/admin-page-framework/readme.txt

 = 3.8.13 =
 - Added the `disabled` repeatable section argument.
 - Added the `interactive`, `can_exceed_min`, `can_exceed_max`, and `allow_empty` arguments to the `no_ui_slider` field type.
+- Fixed incompatibility with WordPress 4.7 that caused a notification page meta box to appear when it should not due to the change of action hook handling.
 - Fixed a bug that clicking on a collapsible section button of the `button` type did not collapse/expand the section.
 - Fixed a but that a vertical scrollbar appeared in an admin page that has a form when the browser width is less than 900px.
 - Tweaked the style of the `size` field type.